THEZJLin/EE205/README.md

 Makefile should build perfectly. **Run ./a.out**

 Compiles and runs on linux, problems with MacOS unix.
-Window dimentions modified to match any device it's being used on.
+Window dimensions modified to match any device it's being used on.

 ## Download:
 git clone https://github.com/THEZJLin/f.git